caitlyn-wilhelm/IceCoverage/README.md

 #### _The instructions presented here assume you have installed ``vplanet``, ``vspace``, ``multiplanet``, and ``bigplanet``.

 To reproduce the results in Wilhelm et al., first follow the instructions in the [StaticCases](StaticCases) and [DynamicCases](DynamicCases) directories to generate the raw data.
 You can then reproduce the figures by following the instructions in the other subdirectories.
+Note that Figures 1 and 2 from the paper are presented in the [IceBelts example in theVPLanet repository](https://github.com/VirtualPlanetaryLaboratory/vplanet/tree/main/examples/IceBelts).